franzheidl/alfred-workflows/README.md

 ---
 ![Run Terminal Command Here Screenshot](http://github.com/franzheidl/alfred-workflows/raw/master/screenshots/cdh_git-status.png)

-Run a Terminal command in your currently open Finder directory by using keyword "cdh" and the Terminal command you want to run: "cdh [your command]".
+Run a Terminal command in your currently open Finder directory by using keyword `cdh` and the Terminal command you want to run: "cdh [your command]".
 If you don't supply a command, the Terminal will cd into your currently open Finder directory.

 If there is no folder currently open in Finder, your command will be run in your Desktop folder.